 Bow ties can be worn casually with odd jackets and trousers, and they must be worn with a tuxedo or full dress clothes.

-An ascot is technically a type of necktie, and it also happens to be the most formal one.
-True ascots are only worn with morning dress; they are secured to the shirt front with a tie tack after being tied in a simple knot.
+As for the Ascot tie, it can be quite confusing!
+Indeed, an Ascot tie can be either exceedingly formal or particularly casual depending on the style.
+Traditional ascots are only worn with morning dress; they are secured to the shirt front with a tie tack after being tied in a simple knot.

 History Of Neckwear

-You may be familiar with the French word cravate and its English equivalent, “cravat.”
-This is where the story of the modern necktie begins.
+You may be familiar with the French word cravate and its English equivalent “cravat”, which we detailed above.
+Indeed, this is where the story of the modern necktie begins.

 At any rate, the French word for Croatian is Croate.
 It isn’t a huge leap to see that cravate is a corruption of this word, as the pronunciations are quite similar.